MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 - Management through Group Policy and Microsoft Intune
 - Blocking URLs associated with potentially unwanted applications

-## Understand how SmartScreen works
+## Understand how Windows Defender SmartScreen works

  Windows Defender SmartScreen analyzes webpages for suspicious behavior and checks visited sites against an online list of reported phishing, malware, exploit, and scam sites.
-SmartScreen also checks downloaded apps or app installers to see if they're malicious.
-In both scenarios, SmartScreen warns users about a suspicious site.
+Windows Defender SmartScreen also checks downloaded apps or app installers to see if they're malicious.
+In both scenarios, Windows Defender SmartScreen warns users about a suspicious site.

 ### Site analysis